antebachmann/Datastory/index.md

 To test our hypothesis we use the [quotebank](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf) dataset, which we filter by issue, then we run sentiment analysis on every issue, keeping years separate, finally we use [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) to associate a person with each quote.

 _In fine_, this allows us to observe sentiments by month, issue, country, gender, and religion.
 Then we can observe whether the tone of discourse evolves over time, if specific groups have different attitudes, and what is the overall mood of one issue compared to another.
+By splitting quotes into neutral, negative and positive we achieve an idea of discourse tone.

 We selected four highly controversial topics in the english-speaking world: